aaiken1/fin-data-analysis-text/_sources/chapters/2_0_git.md

 Back to our assignment repository.
 To get going, you'll need to tell Codespace that you want to work in Python.
 This means navigating to **Extensions** on the left.
 You'll search for and install **Python** and **Jupyter**.
 You'll need to do this every time you create a new codespace.
 Remember, each assignment is going to have a unique codespace associated with a particular repository that I've created.

+If you install the **Python Data Scientist** extension, you'll get **Python, Jupyter Notebooks, Data Wrangler, and Copilot all installed at once**.
+The Data Wrangler extension lets you take a quick peak at your data sets, see missing values, check the distribution, etc.

 Once you have these extensions, you can actually create a notebook file.
 Go up to the **command palette**, that strip at the top of your window where you can type commands.
 Type **> Jupyter**.
 You should get an option to create a new Jupyter notebook.
 This will open up a blank notebook, where you can write Python code and Markdown, mixing code and text.

 You can also go to the **Explorer** tab on the left, click the new file icon, and create a new file with an .ipynb extension.
 This file will start its life in the folder that you created it in.